LiveHelperChat/doc/docs/proactive.md

 * Best way to test invitation is one of these
     * Delete `lhc_per` cookie
     * Start new browsing session in incognito window.
+* By default operator has to be online for invitation to be send.
+Widget has to be in online state.

 ### How proactive messages retargeting works?